Commandtechno/ottercord/README.md

 This is not intended for a production bot and does not support ratelimits or sending files for now

-If you would like to see how this was created please see https://github.com/Commandtechno/ottercord/blob/master/build.js I plan on improving on this as currently it is a very base level library with nothing useful
+If you would like to see how this was created please see https://github.com/Commandtechno/ottercord/blob/master/build.js

+I plan on improving on this as currently it is a very base level library with nothing useful

+NOTE: typings arent accurate, its a bit scuffed at parsing like at https://discord.com/developers/docs/resources/channel#modify-channel so don't use this with typescript for now and don't always listen to intellisense (the typsecript was an extra and is lower priority for now it still works for a lot of things)

 # Usage